vintagedave/Fontimize/README.md

 Parameters:

 * `html_files : list[str]`: list of paths, each of which is a HTML file.
 Each one will be analyzed.
 * `font_output_dir = ""`: path to where the subsetted fonts should be placed.
 By default this is empty (`""`), which means to generate the new fonts in the same location as the input fonts.
 Because the new fonts have a different name (see `subsetname`, the next parameter) you will not overwrite the input fonts.
-There is **no checking if subset fonts already exist** before they are written, though.
+There is **no checking if subset fonts already exist** before they are written.
 * `subsetname = "FontimizeSubset"`: The optimised fonts are renamed in the format `OriginalName.FontimizeSubset.woff2`.
 It's important to differentiate the subsetted fonts from the original fonts with all glyphs.
 You can change the output subset name to any other string that's valid on your file system.
 * `verbose : bool = False`: If `True`, emits diagnostic information about the CSS files, fonts, etc that it's found and is generating.
 * `print_stats : bool = True`: prints information for the total size on disk of the input fonts, and the total size of the optimized fonts, and the savings in percent.
 Set this to `False` if you want it to run silently.